Undergraduate Students

 ACM offers the following merit-based scholarships:

-President's Scholarship - This very selective scholarship, which covers full tuition costs, is awarded to first year undergraduate students who demonstrate exceptional academic performance, work experience, course rigor and outstanding out-of-classroom and co-curricular involvement and leadership.
+President's Scholarship - This very selective scholarship, which covers full tuition costs, is awarded to first year graduate students who demonstrate exceptional academic performance, work experience, course rigor and outstanding out-of-classroom and co-curricular involvement and leadership.
 Recipients are selected based on the application for admission and reviewed by ACM’s Scholarship committee.
 The President’s Scholarship covers tuition only.
-Students are responsible for paying for program fees and housing.
+Students are responsible for paying for Student Life fees and housing.
+Recipients are required to live in program housing.

 Provost Scholarship - Awarded to students with a minimum GPA of 3.5 and consistent academic and extracurricular achievement; the Provost’s Scholarship awards up to $10,000 per academic year